By Jared Weiss | The Athletic, 2026-04-24 20:32:45

 由生成式人工智能翻译,译文内容可能不准确或不完整,以原文为准。

-点击查看原文:Victor Wembanyama (concussion) participates in Spurs shootaround ahead of Game 3
+点击查看原文:Victor Wembanyama (concussion) will not play in Game 3 against Trail Blazers

-Victor Wembanyama (concussion) participates in Spurs shootaround ahead of Game 3
+Victor Wembanyama (concussion) will not play in Game 3 against Trail Blazers

-PORTLAND, Ore. — Victor Wembanyama participated in the San Antonio Spurs shootaround on Friday, and he is listed as questionable (concussion protocol) for Friday night’s Game 3 against the Portland Trail Blazers.
+PORTLAND, Ore. — Though Victor Wembanyama participated in the San Antonio Spurs shootaround on Friday, he has not yet cleared concussion protocol and will not play in Game 3 against the Portland Trail Blazers, coach Mitch Johnson said during his pregame news conference.

-Wembanyama was seen at Spurs practice Thursday in a hoodie, walking around and taking close-range shots, but showed notable progression in his activity Friday.
-He was a full-go in the typical pedestrian shooting drills players do the morning before the game.
+Wembanyama pushed hard to be able to play in Game 3, league sources told The Athletic, but has not yet cleared the league’s concussion protocol.
+He was seen at Spurs practice Thursday in a hoodie, walking around and taking close-range shots, and showed notable progression in his activity Friday.
+He was a full-go in the typical pedestrian shooting drills players do the morning before a game.
+He did some of his usual pregame warmup routine, sprinting laps before guarding and shooting, but did not do any of the high-contact warmup work he usually does.

-He can potentially be cleared in time for a 7:30 p.m. local time tip-off, though that would be a surprisingly fast return for a franchise that is notoriously cautious with its players.
 The Spurs medical staff has been vigilant with Wembanyama’s health this season, and the league’s protocol is designed to mitigate the risk of a player experiencing a repeat concussion while they are still in recovery, which can be dangerous.
-Considering Wembanyama plays aggressively and hits the floor frequently, his return certainly carries more risk than many players.
+Considering Wembanyama plays aggressively and hits the floor frequently, his return would carry more risk than many players.

 Before he can play, Wembanyama has to complete a “return to participation” exertion process, which may include the shooting seen at shootaround.
 The exertion process includes work on a stationary bike, jogging, agility work and non-contact team drills, followed by an examination by team doctors in conjunction with the NBA’s director of the concussion protocol.

-“It’s pretty straightforward,” Spurs coach Mitch Johnson said before the Spurs traveled to Portland.
+“It’s pretty straightforward,” Johnson said before the Spurs traveled to Portland.
 “Obviously, we hope he’ll be back at some point.
 But we’ll allow the protocol to play out.
 And again, there’s nothing more important than his health.”

 Wembanyama was getting up shots and smiling while talking to teammates and coaches at the conclusion of shootaround.
-Shortly after Luke Kornet and Dylan Harper spoke to the media, the Spurs PR staff asked reporters to leave.
+Shortly after Luke Kornet and Dylan Harper spoke to reporters, the Spurs PR staff asked reporters to leave.

 The Spurs are 12-7 without Wembanyama this season, including the Game 2 loss.